The quadriceps femoris is the most voluminous muscle of the human body.

 The proprioceptive afferents of the muscle contribute to maintaining adequate posture.
 Recent studies show that the activation of these afferents allows the contralateral quadriceps muscle to improve its coordination, increasing postural balance.
 The quadriceps allows an independent walk, helps with stair climbing, and enables one to lift from a chair.

 The rectus femoris can activate its fibers in the longitudinal mode.
 It can activate the proximal fibers in the absence of contraction of the most distal fibers.
-If the action of the quadriceps continues, the most distal fibers will be activated, in the absence of the most proximal ones.
+If the action of the quadriceps continues, it will activate the most distal fibers, in the absence of the most proximal ones.
 It is probably a mechanism to delay the onset of fatigue.

 The patellar tendon insertion of the vastus medialis is small and is not able to generate a force capable of medially stabilizing the patella during knee extension.
 The force expressed by the vastus medialis during the extension is modest.
 In reality, during its contraction, it pulls the aponeurosis of the vastus intermedius, counteracting the lateral forces on the patella of the vastus lateralis.
 The vastus medialis acts indirectly as a patellar stabilizer, placing its contractile force on the median axis of the femur.

 The strength expressed by the vastus lateralis increases with the increase in knee flexion.
 This mechanism is due to the length of the fibers compared to the connective structure of the muscle.
 Longer fibers express greater strength and make better use of the elasticity or resistance of the connective tissue.
 When the knee is extended, the vastus lateralis places a small force that is useful for maintaining the position with minimal effort.

 The following are the functions of the quadriceps muscle:

 The quadriceps femoris muscle is part of the anterior muscles of the thigh, along with the sartorius muscle.
 It is composed of 5 muscle bellies.